David Roche (runner): Coaching career

-Roche currently coaches, alongside his wife, elite runners including Tara Dower, Amelia Boone, Jess McClain, Allie Ostrander, Erin Clark, Alice Goodall, Damian Hall, and John Kelly.
+Roche currently coaches, alongside his wife, elite runners including Tara Dower, Amelia Boone, Jess McClain, Allie Ostrander, Erin Clark, Alice Goodall, Damian Hall, Hans Troyer and John Kelly.
 Former athletes include Grayson Murphy, Clare Gallagher, and Stephanie Garcia.
 He often works with athletes with a history of disordered eating.
 Under his coaching, his athletes have achieved top finishes at the Leadville Trail 100, World Mountain Running Championships, and Barkley Marathons and competed in the 2024 US Olympic Trials.

 Roche and his wife published a book, The Happy Runner: Love the Process, Get Faster, Run Longer, in 2019.

 Alongside his wife, Megan, David hosts the podcast Some Work All Play in which they discuss racing, science-based training, and current events in professional athletics.

 Personal life

-Roche grew up on a tree farm in Crumpton, Maryland.
+Roche grew up on a "tree" farm in Crumpton, Maryland.
 He previously worked as an attorney for the Environmental Law Institute and a contributor to Outside.
 He is married to Megan (Deakins) Roche.
 Roche has two young sons.
 He survived a bike crash in 2024.